 Communicate how important it is to discuss the matter and determine a time that works for both of you.
 If you force communication when someone’s heart is not ready, you will miss a great opportunity for resolution.

-If someone brings a matter to your attention that is bothering them, it would be unfair to use that as an opportunity to say, “Well, I don’t like when you did this…” If you have not come to the other person in love to discuss a matter that concerned you, it is unfair to bring it up in an argument about something else.
+If someone brings a matter to your attention that is bothering them, it would be unfair to use that as an opportunity to say, “Well, I don’t like when you did this…” If you have not come to the other person in love before this argument to discuss a matter that concerned you, it is unfair to bring it up in a current argument.
 That’s NOT fighting fair.
 It’s a sucker punch and has no creditability or productivity in the heat of the moment.

 Do not use past mistakes as weapons.
-Try to stay focus on the issue at hand.
-Even if there are many issues to deal with.
+Stay focus on the issue at hand, even if there are many issues to deal with.
 Try to get to the root of one problem at a time.
 If issues in the past have been dealt with and forgiven, then leave them in the past.

 It was in our darkest moments that we were the most argumentative.
-However, learning to fight fair not only brought us closer.
-We grew stronger in our marriage and became better equipped to resolve new challenges in a manner that honored God.
+However, learning to fight fair brought us closer, and grew stronger in our marriage as we became better equipped to resolve new challenges in a manner that honored God.